Course Content

 How To Apply

-Our admissions team members are based in Mainland China and Hong Kong and will endeavour to reply to your enquiry within 24 hours.
+If you have any queries, click Ask a Question and our admissions team members will endeavour to reply to your enquiry within 24 hours.

 Admissions for September 2026 intake will close on 31 July 2026.